fightforhash/fightforhash/README.md

 ---

-## Languages

-- English — Full professional proficiency
-- Korean — Native / bilingual proficiency

----

 ## Outside of Code

-I’m a guitarist focused on blues and jazz fusion.
+I’m a genre-versatile guitarist centered on groove, melodic phrasing, and harmony-driven improvisation.
-It keeps my creativity sharp—and helps me obsess over rhythm and timing (which somehow transfers to UI details).
+It keeps my creativity sharp—and makes me obsess over rhythm and timing (which somehow transfers to UI details).

 ---